arthi2900/app1/docs/prd.md

 ### 5.7 Online Exams Card - Exam Monitoring and Management
 - Principal can access Online Exams interface
-- View all online exams (practice and school-level) created by teachers in their school
+- View all online exams (practice and school-level) created by teachers and self in their school
 - Filter by teacher name, class, subject, exam status, exam type (practice/school-level), date range
 - Search by exam name or exam ID
 - View exam overview including: